 One could also simply cook the meat at a lower heat and/or not cook over an open flame (38,43,93,96,101,109,113,114,116,117,209).

 Mechanism 3: Iron

-Red meat is rich in the mineral iron, which can be easily oxidized in the intestinal tract cells because it isn’t tightly bound to other compounds (64,125,126).
+Red meat contains abundant iron, which intestinal tract cells oxidize easily, as other compounds don’t bind tightly to iron (64,125,126).
 Iron oxidation can cause cell damage, and this might explain the link to increased risk of colorectal cancer (127-130).

-Allison-Sliva highlights that this mechanism is not relevant to all forms of cancer, because if heme is denatured by cooking, then high levels of plasma hemopexin will block its tissue delivery.
-Therefore, red meat-derived heme could only contribute to colorectal carcinoma risk, via direct local effects (208).
+Allison-Sliva highlights that this mechanism isn’t universally relevant to cancer.
+This is because cooking denatures heme, which creates high plasma hemopexin levels that block its tissue delivery.
+As such, red meat-derived heme can only contribute to colorectal carcinoma risk, via local effects (208).

 What you can do about it: There is no way to mitigate the effect of excess iron from red meat without simply consuming less red meat.

 Trimethylamine N-oxide (TMAO) is a controversial compound that research has linked to colon and colorectal cancer (132,219).